05 Nov Walking around The Garden District in New Orleans

 The Garden District is a beautiful area of New Orleans with tree-lined roads, blossoms, and historic mansions.
 As the sign says below; “Famous for its nineteenth century homes and gardens.
 This area was originally part of Livaudais Plantation.
 Became part of City of Lafayette, 1833.
 Annexed by City of New Orleans, 1852.
 Designated a National Historic Landmark, 1974.

 I had wanted to walk inside the Lafayette cemetery, which is often used in films made in New Orleans, but the cemetery was closed by the time I got there.
 The opening hours are Monday-Friday 7am-2.30pm, Saturday 7am-12pm and closed Sundays.

 The whole area was very pretty and green, with a peaceful and tranquil atmosphere.
 I strolled around for about an hour looking at all the fancy homes and gardens.
-I loved the way that nature has sort of taken over here, and the trees are ripping up the pavements.
+They have a variety of very pretty trimmed hedges from the Tree Center, and I loved the way that nature has sort of taken over here, and the trees are ripping up the pavements.

 Afterwards I was so thirsty that I popped into a very cute little coffee shop called Still Perkin’ which is opposite the cemetery and one block from the St. Charles Streetcar line.
 Located next to the Rink shopping centre, this place has great iced coffee!
 I loved it in there so much that I stayed for an icy cool lemonade too.

 Check out some of the photos I took whilst walking around the New Orleans Garden District: